-Part of Google’s search quality rating guidelines includes evaluating and rating website page quality.
-According to Google, high quality pages are those that contain “a satisfying amount of high quality main content”.
-What this means for your website, is the more relevant, high quality content, the better.
+Google’s search quality rating guidelines include evaluating and rating website page quality.
+According to Google, high-quality pages contain “a satisfying amount of high-quality main content.”
+What this means for your website is the more relevant, high-quality content, the better.

 The amount of content necessary for a page to have a satisfying amount of content depends on the topic and purpose of the page.
 Although in general, pages with thin content do not rank well in Google search results.
 So now you’re wondering, “What the heck is thin content?
-And once I do find it, what should I do to fix that content?”
+And once I find it, how should I fix that content?”
 Read on for tips for solving your thin content woes…

 What Is Thin Content?

 Thin content pages are pages with less than 400-500 words that do not have a clear focus.
-Unoptimized pages, duplicate pages and outdated pages can also be considered thin content.
-Remember, your website is only as useful to your visitors and potential customers as the content is current.
+Unoptimized, duplicate, and outdated pages can also be considered thin content.
+Remember, your website is only as valuable for your visitors and potential customers as the content is current.

-What Should You Should With Thin Content Pages?
+What Should You Do With Thin Content Pages?

 There are four strategies for dealing with thin content pages: do nothing, update the pages, redirect the pages, or remove the pages.